 He, the Son of God and thus God himself, has gone to death precisely through this has conquered death.

 He has risen to a new life; therefore, He is the Resurrection and the life himself.
-And every person who believes in Jesus, who trusts Him and in His Resurrection power, is allowed to participate in this Resurrection and in eternal life.
+And every person who believes in Jesus, who trusts Him and His Resurrection power, is allowed to participate in this Resurrection and eternal life.

 Jesus Christ, you are the Resurrection and the life.
 You entered new life through death.
 In this way, you opened a new life for us, trusting in you, eternal life in your glory after earthly death.

 We thank you for that.
 And we thank you for the hope that we can have from it.
 Yes, we can have hope that carries us in our grief.

 Please lead us to new life through the work of your Holy Spirit on our souls.
 Let hope work in our hearts in a healing way.
 And if we didn’t have to experience any loss ourselves, we still want to go through our lives with the firm hope of eternity.
 Please help us.